atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

 #### Monitor Notification

-The @platform has its own Notification Service that monitors being sent to the current @sign.
+The atPlatform has its own Notification Service that monitors being sent to the current @sign.

 ```dart
 void monitorNotifications(BuildContext context) {